slateci/slate-puppet/REFERENCES.md

 this node.
 If false and role is set to 'initial_controller' or 'controller', this node will be tainted to prevent Pods from being scheduled on it.
 Note, this is specific to individual controller nodes.
+Note, this is required to be set to true for single node clusters.

 ##### `cgroup_driver`